 On the X-T1, if you set your X-T1’s shutter speed to 180×, the camera’s max flash sync speed, turning Command Dials will not change your shutter speed.
 From a UX perspective, this is how it should be, at least by default.

-On both the X-Pro2 and X-T2, this is not the case.
+On the X-T2, this is not the case.
 I recently lost a pretty big chunk of testing work because I accidentally turned the rear (default) dial which resulted in the shutter speed on my X-T2 being changed to 1/320 of a second, leaving a dark gradient across the bottom of my images.
 The X-T1 has this right, and Fuji should really fix this or add an option to disable shutter speed changes via the Command Dials.
 I personally never use them.

 Rotating LCD UI